February 2024

 A podiatrist specializes in treating foot, ankle, and lower limb conditions, providing care for ailments that can include fractures, nerve damage, and sports injuries.
 These doctors undergo extensive education, including a Doctor of Podiatric Medicine, or DPM, degree and residency training, focusing on lower extremity issues.
 Podiatrists diagnose and treat various conditions, from structural abnormalities to skin and nail disorders.
 Some podiatrists specialize in areas like orthotics, diabetes care, or surgery.
 They use diagnostic tools, such as imaging tests and sensory evaluations, to assess foot health accurately.
 Treatment options range from medication and injections to corrective footwear and surgery.
 Podiatrists are essential in managing foot-related issues.
 If you have a recent foot or ankle injury or are suffering with chronic discomfort in these areas, it is suggested that you schedule an appointment with a podiatrist for a proper diagnosis and treatment options.

 If you are experiencing pain in the feet or ankles, don’t join the stubborn majority refusing treatment.
-Feel free to contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Feel free to contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is a Podiatrist?